MicrosoftDocs/power-automate-docs/articles/glossary.md

 ## R

-**Robotic Process Automation (rpa):** Automation using a software application that replicates the actions of a human being interacting with the user interface of a computer system.
+**Robotic Process Automation (RPA):** Automation using a software application that replicates the actions of a human being interacting with the user interface of a computer system.

  [Use Softomotive's WinAutomation with UI flows](ui-flows/create-processes.md)